abdrahmansoltan/Learning-Notes/Computer Science/CS Fundamentals/3-Programming-Foundations.md

 ## what is programming?

 Programming is the process of converting ideas into instructions that a computer can understand and execute.
 These instructions are specific and sequential.
-You can think of it like a recipe.

 - **Bug** is when something unexpected happens
 - **crash** is when your program stops early or freezes